Union minister Narayan Rane arrested after ‘would have slapped Uddhav Thackeray’ remark | Law-Order

 A stone was hurled at a mall located on JM Road in Pune, a police official said.

-In Amravati, Sena workers vandalized the BJP office located in the Rajapeth area and also set various posters installed in front of the office on fire in protest against Rane's remarks.
+In Amravati, Sena workers vandalised the BJP office located in the Rajapeth area and also set various posters installed in front of the office on fire in protest against Rane's remarks.

 No BJP office-bearer or party worker was present in the office at the time of the incident.